 Know how to support effective blended learning experiences in your organization?
-In this post, we cover the growing popularity of the 70:20:10 model, which helps L&D leaders focus on informal and social learning activities.
+In this post, we cover the growing popularity of the 70:20:10 model, which helps learning professionals focus on informal and social training activities.

 What’s the last work-related task or concept you learned?
 How did you learn it?
 Chances are, it was from simply doing your job—whether it was finishing a task or using a piece of software for the first time.
 Or, maybe a peer or coworker taught you something.
 It would be quite rare, however, if it was delivered via formal training.